 Ogunquit Heritage Museum

-The Ogunquit Heritage Museum at the Captain James Winn House is located in the Dorothea Jacobs Grant Common - walking distance from our Ogunquit hotel.
-Throughout the 18th Century cape with there remains most of the original paneling, flooring, hardware and mantel.
-Exhibits at the Museum include Maritime history including coastal trade and fishing in early Ogunquit; artist colony, schools and artists paintings; a "Do You Remember" room is devoted to the more recent history, early hotels and inns as well as Ogunquit Theatre and town photos; and finally, a room with information on the architecture of Ogunquit including the Winn House.
-With the Dorothea Jacobs Grant Common just moments from the Meadowmere, the opportunity to learn about the unique history, culture and early architecture of Ogunquit is out our back door.
+The Ogunquit Heritage Museum at the Captain James Winn House is located in the Dorothea Jacobs Grant Common - walking distance from our hotel in Ogunquit.
+Throughout the 18th Century cape home there remains most of the original paneling, flooring, hardware and mantel.
+Exhibits at the Museum cover Maritime history, including coastal trade and fishing in early Ogunquit; artist colony, schools and artists paintings; a "Do You Remember" room is devoted to the more recent history, early hotels and inns as well as Ogunquit Theatre and town photos; and finally, a room with information on the architecture of Ogunquit including the Winn House.
+With the Dorothea Jacobs Grant Common just moments from the Meadowmere, the opportunity to learn about the unique history, culture and early architecture of Ogunquit is at our back door.

-The Maine coastline is home to more unexplored wave fields than any other state, Maine surfing is one of the last undiscovered areas for surfing in the continental U.S. The most popular lineups are located in southern Maine, between York and Portland - meaning Ogunquit is in the heart of this coastline and excellent for surfing in Maine.
-We recommend Liquid Dreams as a guide to surfing in Ogunquit and York Beach.
+The Maine coastline is home to more unexplored wave fields than any other state.
+The Maine coast is one of the last undiscovered areas for surfing in the continental U.S. The most popular lineups are located in southern Maine, between York and Portland - meaning Ogunquit is in the heart of this coastline and excellent for surfing and paddling in Maine.
+We recommend Liquid Dreams as a guide to surfing and paddleboarding in Ogunquit and York Beach.

 The area around Mt.
 Agamenticus, or Mt.
 A as it is known, is the largest unfragmented coastal forest between Acadia National Park and the New Jersey Pine Barrens.
 Due to the convergence of southern and northern forest types, it is also the most biologically diverse place in the state of Maine, with the largest number of threatened and endangered species.
 Three animal and twenty plant species found in the preserved area are found nowhere else in Maine.
 Mt.
 A is home to great mountain biking, hiking, trails and scenic views from mountain to sea in Ogunquit.